-The "MobileGRU" consisted of a convolutional section, followed by a recurrent section, and finally a classification section, and the network structure was used by both the teacher and student model during knowledge distillation, the only difference being filter size and dropout rate.
-The general architecture starts with one initial MobileNet convolutional block, followed by three depthwise separable convolutional blocks.
-These convolutional layers were followed by a two-dimensional global max pooling layer, a stacking of the frequency and channel dimensions, and a GRU layer that returned sequences.
-Those outputs were then fed for classification by first performing a one-dimensional global average pooling, then being fed to a fully-connected layer, and then finally a two-unit fullyconnected layer with softmax activation.
-Dropout was used after the GRU layer.
-For the teacher model, 32 filters were used for the initial convolutional block, GRU layer, and penultimate fully-connected layer.
-The depthwise convolutional blocks used 64 filters.
+The "SlimCNN" consisted of a convolutional section and a classification section.
+The same network structure was used by both the teacher and student models during knowledge distillation, the only difference being filter size.
+The general architecture starts with one initial MobileNet convolutional block, followed by four depthwise separable convolutional blocks.
+These convolutional layers were followed by a two-dimensional global max pooling layer that maintained dimensions and a flattening layer.
+The flattened features were then fed to a two-unit fully-connected layer with softmax activation.
+Dropout was used after the last depthwise convolutional layer.
+For the teacher model, both the initial convolutional block and the first depthwise convolutional block had 32 filters, and the remaining depthwise convolutional blocks each had 64 filters.

-Figure 1: Example of Yellowhammer call displayed through a Log-Mel spectrogram using the parameters described in 2.1.
+Figure 1: Example of Yellowhammer call displayed through a Log-Mel spectrogram using the parameters described in ??.